-Interested parties are hereby notified that an application has been received for a Department of the Army permit for the activity described herein and shown on the attached drawing(s).
+Interested parties are hereby notified an application has been received for a Department of the Army permit for the activity described herein and shown on the attached drawing(s).
 We invite you to review today's public notice and provide views on the proposed work.
-By providing substantive, site-specific comments to the Corps Regulatory Division, you provide information that support the Corps' decision-making process.
+By providing substantive, site-specific comments to the Corps Regulatory Division, you provide information that supports the Corps' decision-making process.
 All comments received during the comment period become part of the record and will be considered in the decision.
-This permit will be issued, issued with special conditions, or denied under Section 404 of the Clean Water Act (22 U.S.C.
-1344).
+This permit will be issued, issued with special conditions, or denied under Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act.
 Comments should be mailed to:

-DEPARTMENT OF THE ARMY

-LOS ANGELES DISTRICT, U.S. ARMY CORPS OF ENGINEERS

-REGULATORY DIVISION

-ATTN: William Miller (SPL-2013-00353-WHM)

-3636 N CENTRAL AVE SUITE 900

-PHOENIX AZ 85012-1939
+DEPARTMENT OF THE ARMY LOS ANGELES DISTRICT, U.S. ARMY CORPS OF ENGINEERS REGULATORY DIVISION ATTN: William Miller 3636 N CENTRAL AVE SUITE 900 PHOENIX AZ 85012-1939 executed to protect aquatic resources by developing and implementing short- and long-term initiatives to improve regulatory products, processes, program transparency, and customer feedback considering current staffing levels and historical funding trends.